Cereus insularis Hemsl.

 Cereus ridleii, Monvillea insularis

-Native to Brazil (Pernambuco).
+This species is native to Brazil (Pernambuco).

 Cereus insularis is a cactus with many green, erect or trailing stems with 6 to 8 straight ribs.
 The stems are up to 1 inch (2.5 cm) in diameter and have gray areoles with 12 to 15 brownish-yellow or grayish-brown, up to 0.5 inches (1.3 cm) long spines.
 Nocturnal flowers are yellow, up to 6 inches (15 cm) long, and appear in summer.